matkoniecz/UnNetHackPlus/Dumping-grounds.md

 T-Shirt	Shoot, and I'll move.
 In a flash.
 T-Shirt	Smile if you're not wearing underpants.
-T-Shirt	Sokoban Gym -- Get Strong or Die Trying T-Shirt	Somebody stole my Mojo!
-T-Shirt	Telepathics Do It Blindly
-T-Shirt	The Amulet of Yendor has been stolen by Moloch.
+T-Shirt	Sokoban Gym -- Get Strong or Die Trying T-Shirt	The Amulet of Yendor has been stolen by Moloch.
 Are you a bad enough dude to retrieve the Amulet?
-T-Shirt	The Game
-T-Shirt	The Hellhound Gang
-T-Shirt	The Werewolves
-T-Shirt	The front says: "+5" The back says: "fireproof" T-Shirt	The front says: "This message is false."
-The back says: "The message on the front is true."
-T-Shirt	The front says: "Throw daggers!"
-The back says: "Because they're sharper than rocks."
-T-Shirt	The tengu shuffle is my favorite dance.
-T-Shirt	There are 10 types of adventurers.
-Those who understand binary and those who don't.
-T-Shirt	They Might Be Ettins
-T-Shirt	They Might Be H
-T-Shirt	They Might Be Storm Giants
-T-Shirt	They say that this is not an actual t-shirt, but more like a halfshirt T-Shirt	This T-Shirt left intentionally blank
-T-Shirt	This T-shirt sucks.
-T-Shirt	This is an ironic t-shirt.
-T-Shirt	This is not a T-Shirt
-T-Shirt	This is not a shirt.
 T-Shirt	Torso Awaregness intrinsic
 T-Shirt	Tourists Be Gone!
-T-Shirt	Up with miniskirts!
-T-Shirt	Visit Nicolai's house of magic, a last vestige of civilization in an otherwise uncivilized land.
-T-Shirt	Weapons don't kill people, I kill people T-Shirt	Where's the beef?
+T-Shirt	Weapons don't kill people, I kill people T-Shirt	White Zombie
-T-Shirt	White Zombie
-T-Shirt	Winner of the 2006 Wet T-shirt contest!
-T-Shirt	Woodstock '69
-T-Shirt	Words on a Shirt
-T-Shirt	Worship me
-T-Shirt	Xorn ate my +7 Stormbringer and +6 Grayswandir T-Shirt	Xorns Do It Anywhere
-T-Shirt	Yet Another Stupid T-Shirt
+T-Shirt	Xorn ate my +7 Stormbringer and +6 Grayswandir T-Shirt	Yet Another Stupid T-Shirt
-T-Shirt	You feel douchy!
-You must have a poor sense of fashion..
 T-Shirt	You feel geeky!
 You must be leading a sunless lifestyle.
-T-Shirt	You laugh because I'm different, I laugh because you're about to die T-Shirt	You see here a ye flask.
+T-Shirt	You laugh because I'm different, I laugh because you're about to die Spam	Are YOU tired of the same old messages?
-T-Shirt	You should hear what the voices in my head are saying about you.
-T-Shirt	You're killing me!
-T-Shirt	Young Men's Cavedigging Association
-T-Shirt	Your Dad On A Sybian
-T-Shirt	Your Head A Splode
-T-Shirt	Your bones itch.
-T-Shirt	^^ My eyes are up here! ^^
-T-Shirt	cK -- "Cockatrice touches the Kop"
-T-Shirt	d, your dog or a killer?
-T-Shirt	lol
-T-Shirt	mde.tv
-T-Shirt	mde.tv
-T-Shirt	noitcelfer fo trihs-T 5+ desselB
-T-Shirt	only 100 zm for that t-shirt
-T-Shirt	sloshy
-T-Shirt	sysadmin
-T-Shirt	the High Priest of Moloch knows how to accessorize T-Shirt	your an idiot
-T-Shirt	zorkmid
-T-Shirt	~~It's Time 2 Throw Down~~
-Spam	**FR33 P0T10N 0F FULL H34L1NG**
-Spam	An HTML attachment was scrubbed...
-Spam	Are YOU tired of the same old messages?
 Go to http://alt.org/nethack/addmsgs/ now!
 Spam	Badger badger badger badger badger badger MUSHROOM MUSHROOM!
 Spam	CONGRATULATIONS! you are now the proud owner of 40 newts.